theodoku/OOP-school-library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Microverse](https://github.com/microverseinc) for this project
+I would like to thank [Microverse](https://github.com/microverseinc) for this project.
+It's been an honour working on this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>